Business Term Loan Prepayment Penalties

 What Are Business Term Loan Prepayment Penalties?

-A business term loan prepayment penalty is a fee your lender charges when you pay off the loan before the scheduled maturity date.
-It exists to compensate the lender for the interest income they lose when the remaining balance is retired ahead of schedule.
+A business term loan prepayment penalty is a fee charged by lenders when you pay off the loan early.
+It exists to compensate the lender for lost interest income.

-Lenders make money on the full projected stream of interest payments over the life of a loan.
-When you pay early, that stream ends — and a prepayment penalty is their way of recovering some of that lost yield.
+Lenders make money on the full projected stream of interest payments over the loan's life.
+Early payoff shortens that stream, and the penalty recovers some lost yield.

 The Two Main Penalty Structures

 The second structure is a remaining-interest penalty, sometimes called a "make-whole" provision.
-Under this arrangement, you owe every remaining interest payment on the schedule regardless of when you pay off — meaning early payoff saves you nothing at all on interest.
+You owe every remaining interest payment regardless of when you pay off.

 Some lenders use a step-down schedule, where the flat-rate penalty decreases by one percentage point each year.
-A loan might carry a 5% penalty in year one, 4% in year two, and so on until the penalty drops to zero.
+The penalty might be 5% in year one, 4% in year two, and so on until it reaches zero.

 Why Do Lenders Charge Prepayment Fees?